1962 Formula One season

 Graham Hill won the first of his two championships, driving for BRM.

 Jim Clark (pictured in 1965) finished as runner-up in the World Drivers' Championship.

 Bruce McLaren finished third in the World Drivers' Championship.

 BRM won the International Cup for F1 Manufacturers with the BRM P48/57 & P57.

 Lotus finished second in the International Cup for F1 Manufacturers with the Lotus 24 and 25.

 Cooper finished third in the International Cup for F1 Manufacturers with the Cooper T53, T55 & T60.

 The 1962 Formula One season was the 16th season of FIA Formula One motor racing.
 It featured the 13th World Championship of Drivers, the 5th International Cup for F1 Manufacturers, and numerous non-championship Formula One races.
 The World Championship was contested over nine races between 20 May and 29 December 1962.

-Graham Hill driving for BRM won his first Drivers' Championship when rival Jim Clark retired from the last race.
+Graham Hill driving for BRM won his first Drivers' Championship when rival Jim Clark retired from the last race due to an oil leak in the 62nd lap while he was leading the race.
 BRM also won the Manufacturers' Championship for the first time, and it would be the only time.

 Double World Champion Jack Brabham formed his own team and debuted the Brabham BT3 in the United States Grand Prix, becoming the first ever F1 driver to score championship points in a car bearing his own name.

 Ricardo Rodríguez suffered a fatal crash during practice for his home race, the non-championship Mexican Grand Prix.
 He had been the youngest ever driver for Scuderia Ferrari, but also became the youngest ever F1 driver to die.